geshan/geshan.github.com/posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.md

 git push origin laravel6-full-app
 ```

 After that go and open a Pull Request (PR), on the repo like [this](https://github.com/geshan/laravel6-on-google-cloud-run/pull/1) one.
-You might be thinking I am the only one working on this, why
-do I need a PR?
+You might be thinking I am the only one working on this, why do I need PR?
 Well, it is always better to do things methodically even if it is just one person working on the project :).

 After that merge your pull request.
+You can read more about getting your [pull request merged faster](/blog/2019/12/how-to-get-your-pull-request-pr-merged-quickly/ "Get our PR reviews and merged faster") too.

 ### 6. Setup tests with [GitHub actions](https://github.com/features/actions)

 Now some fun part, after you merged your PR now Github knows that this is a Laravel project.
 Click on  `Actions` tab on your repo page and you should be able to see something like below:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/laravel6-on-google-cloud-run/05github-actions.jpg" title="Click Actions tab to view options" alt="Click Actions tab to view options">

 Click the `Set up this workflow` under `Laravel` then on the next page click `Start commit` button on the top right.
 After that add a commit message like below and click `Commit new file`.